 For 1971, they had developed the 711, a car with a strange snout that looked like Dumbo with starched ears and no trunk.

-Marcelo then, through his former racing contacts, arranged for Vermeersch to drive another, even older, March 701 entered by Rhodesian John Love.
+Marcelo then, through his former racing contacts, arranged for Voigt to drive another, even older, March 701 entered by Rhodesian John Love.
 Evening the score with Mr Mosley proved impossible for the time being, as the perky beatnik was nowhere near South-Africa.
 But the occasion would present itself.
 Arranging the fool to be caught on polaroid in an embarrassing situation, seemed like a cool plan.
 Something involving hookers and Nazi memorabilia maybe.

 It seemed that the Grand Prix-weekend could have the makings of a great one for us.
 There was a small detail however.
-As much as Vermeersch may have loved the car, he was desperately slow.
+As much as Voigt may have loved the car, he was desperately slow.
 And thirty cars had registered for only twenty-eight allowed starters.
 So we still had to qualify for the race.

-Gradually, Vermeersch increased his speed.
+Gradually, Voigt increased his speed.
 And by the time official qualifying ended, we had secured a comfortable 26th starting position.
 Even Marcelo, who had reverted back to his traditional sourpuss attitude, seemed genuinely pleased.

 During the warm-up, I overheard some drivers discussing the setup of their cars.
-As they went on like bunch of old bags, my chest filled with pride over our young driver.
+As they went on like a bunch of old bags, my chest filled with pride over our young driver.
 They were bragging about maybe lowering their wing to 2, to have more speed on the straight.
 But then feared the lesser handling in the twisty section of the track.
-Vermeersch notched down his rear wing as of day one.
+Voigt notched down his rear wing as of day one.
 And had just marveled at the extra speed, never complaining an inch about the handling in the twisty parts.
 Instead, he had worked the rear suspension, camber and tire-pressures with Marcelo.
 Ending up with a car to his likings.

 The entire field stormed down the hill towards Crowthorne Bend, like a pack of squirming ants raving for a good start.
 It seemed that Wilks was going to hold on to his pole position.
 But Coxon in the Surtees made a daring move round the outside of Crowthorne and grabbed the lead in the very first turn of the race.
 Fredriksson had shot his March from 6th to 3rd position.
 Behind them followed Plaçais in a Matra, Grant Riddall in the second Surtees and David Jacques in the first of the BRM’s.